Optical polarimetry of the accreting black hole X-ray binary Swift J1727.8$-$1613 over the state transition and radio ejections: Discussion

-The jet contribution to the optical flux and polarization can be estimated using the detection of polarization in the sub-mm band \citep{Vrtilek2023atel}, with PD=$2.1\pm0.2$\% and $1.9\pm0.2$\% along the jet direction (PA=$-3\fdg4\pm1\fdg5$ and $-4\fdg1\pm3\fdg5$), on MJD 60190 and 60191, respectively.
-If the jet is the dominant source of optical polarization, then our measurement of PD$_{R}=0.27\pm0.05$\% on MJD 60190.28 (Table~\ref{table:intrinsic}) translates to about 11--16\% contribution of the jet flux in the $R$ band.
-This fraction is maximal, as it assumes the emission at optical wavelengths is polarized at the same level as in sub-mm range; the contribution is expected to be smaller if the jet emission at optical wavelengths is polarized at a higher level (as predicted for the transition from the optically thick to the optically thin synchrotron emission), as compared to sub-mm.
+The jet contribution to the optical flux and polarization can be estimated using the detection of polarization in the submillimeter band \citep{Vrtilek2023atel}, with PD=$2.1\pm0.2$\% and $1.9\pm0.2$\% in the direction of the jet (PA=$-3\fdg4\pm1\fdg5$ and $-4\fdg1\pm3\fdg5$), on MJD 60190 and 60191, respectively.
+If the jet is the dominant source of optical polarization, then our measurement of PD$_{R}=0.27\pm0.05$\% on MJD 60190.28 (Table~\ref{table:intrinsic}) translates to about 11--16\% contribution of the jet flux in the $R$ band\footnote{Assuming that only the jet contributes to the $R$-band polarization, the $R$-band polarization equals the jet polarization multiplied by the jet’s flux fraction.
+Using the measured values, the equation becomes $0.27\%$ $=$ jet flux fraction $\times$ $2\%$.
+Solving this gives a jet-to-total flux ratio of $13.5\%$.
+Accounting for the $1\sigma$ errors on the measurements, we obtain the range of $11$--$16\%$ flux from the jet in the $R$ band.}.
+This fraction is maximal, as it assumes the emission at optical wavelengths is polarized at the same level as in the submillimeter range; the contribution is expected to be smaller if the jet emission at optical wavelengths is polarized at a higher level (as is predicted for the transition from the optically thick to the optically thin synchrotron emission), as compared to the submillimeter.
 We find this contribution to be too low to attribute the polarization solely to this component: the disk or hot flow emission, whose fraction is 84--89\%, can produce the observed optical polarization even if they are intrinsically polarized at a sub-percent level ($\lesssim0.3$\%), which can be easily produced.
 Hence, in order not to overproduce the intrinsic optical polarization in HIMS, the other components should have polarization $\ll0.1$\%, which may be difficult to organize.
 Thus, we consider that the scenario with dominant jet contribution to the observed optical polarization is not a viable option.